 Montano Ice Cream

 If there is one thing this ice cream parlor has always known how to do, it is to prepare succulent homemade ice creams to brighten up Sevillian afternoons, with or without heat.
-They have them from torrijas pink panther, various sorbets, tiramisu… and also lactose-free options!
-A must in Pino Montano and well worth a visit.
+They have them with torrijas, pink panther, different sorbets, tiramisu… and also lactose-free options!
+A must in Pino Montano that is worth a visit.

 📍 c/ Cortijo de las Casillas, 12